Point of Sale

 4. Restaurants might be able to rehire some staff to support patio dining.
 With unemployment still high – especially among hospitality workers – opening up your restaurant patio can give you an opportunity to hire back staff who were let go due to pandemic-induced layoffs

 Fortunately, many cities have made it easier for restaurants to get permits for outdoor dining by simplifying applications, expediting approvals, waiving fees, and allowing new rules.
 Toronto’s CaféTO program, for example, is an initiative that helps restaurants apply for sidewalk and curb dining.
-Some cities are even closing down streets to create new spaces for outdoor dining.
+And last year, some cities even closed down entire streets to create new spaces for outdoor dining.

 Once you’ve gotten the proper legal permits, you’re ready to start preparing your outdoor dining space.
 Here’s how to get ready for your restaurant patio reopening.